Polypharmacy and Deprescribing

 Recurring deprescribing quality assurance initiatives are another alternative for busy clinical environments with multiple competing priorities.
 This approach targets specific high-risk medications (eg, 1-2 medications per month) rather than full comprehensive medication reviews to try to improve prescribing appropriateness and gradually reduce problematic polypharmacy.
 For instance, January could focus on inappropriate benzodiazepine use, February on inappropriate PPI use, and so on.

 In the outpatient setting, community pharmacists can be a helpful resource.
 They may have a greater understanding of the patient’s care journey including prescribers and medication history.
 The accessibility of a pharmacist allows patients to share additional information, which may provide helpful insights relevant for deprescribing or continuing treatment.
-Primary care prescribers should communicate and collaborate with community pharmacists to stay up to date with the reasons and needs for chronic medications in patients.
-By fostering this collaborative relationship, primary care providers can make well-informed decisions regarding medication management and ensure better patient outcomes.
+Primary care prescribers should communicate and collaborate with community pharmacists to stay up to date with the reasons and needs for long-term use of medications in patients.
+By fostering this collaborative relationship, primary care providers can make informed decisions regarding medication management and ensure better patient outcomes.

 Deprescribing Tools